 - 3.1 MSA Steward: Shall be appointed by MSA and responsible to MSA.
-The person appointed as MSA Steward shall be familiar with Drag Racing Regulations, Specifications and Drag Racing generally insofar as they differ from other forms of motor Racing. - 3.2 Club Stewards: May be appointed by the organisers of each Drag race meeting to act with the appointed MSA Steward. - 3.3 Powers and responsibilities of Stewards of meeting: Refer to GCR 152.
-Stewards of the meeting report: Refer to GCR 154. - 3.4 Clerk of the Course: Must hold a license valid for the grade of the meeting.
+For National Championship event must hold a Clerk of the Course licence for Drag racing. - 3.2 Club Stewards: May be appointed by the organizers of each Drag race meeting to act with the appointed MSA Steward. - 3.3 Powers and responsibilities of Stewards of meeting: Refer to GCR 152.
+Stewards of the meeting report: Refer to GCR 154. - 3.4 Clerk of the Course: Must hold a license valid for the grade of the meeting. - Duties and powers of the Clerk of the Course: Refer to GCR 156. - 3.5 Medical organization: As per 2024 MSA Appendix L - 3.6 Scrutineers and assistants: Shall be licensed by MSA.
+Refer to GCR 166 for duties. - 3.7 Chief Timekeeper: Refer to GCR 163. - 3.8 Chief Scorer: With the aid of adequate assistance, shall record the results of each race. - 3.9 Starter: To ensure that racers are correctly started and finished, and the proper signals given.
+Refer to GCR 160.

-Duties and powers of the Clerk of the Course: Refer to GCR 156. - 3.5 Medical organisation: For "A" grade tracks as written under Article 8 'Strip Requirements' for "B" grade tracks: one ambulance and first aid crew must be present at each meeting.
-The aforementioned vehicle must be parked in such a way as to allow it ready access to the Drag strip. - 3.6 Scrutineers and assistants: Shall be licensed by MSA.
-Refer to GCR 166 for duties.
-Scrutineers are to re-inspect and approve any vehicle involved in an accident before it can be allowed to resume racing.
-Scrutineers cannot be involved with any competitor or vehicle taking part in an event. - 3.7 Chief Timekeeper: Refer to GCR 163 for duties. - 3.8 Chief Scorer: With the aid of adequate assistance, shall record the results of each race. - 3.9 Judges of Fact: May be appointed by the organisers as deemed necessary.
-Refer to GCR 162 for duties. - 3.10 Starter: To ensure that racers are correctly started and finished, and the proper signals given.
-Refer to GCR 160. - 3.11 Chief Course Marshal: in accordance with GCR 171 shall be responsible: - 3.11.1 To ensure with the aid of at least four assistants, that the strip surface and marking and protective works are maintained in good order throughout the meeting. - 3.11.2 To ensure that the firefighting equipment is readily available and correctly sited and that his assistants and the Paddock Marshals are familiar with its operation. - 3.11.3 To ensure that the strip cleaning units are sited at suitable points. - 3.11.4 To supervise the removal from the strip of any vehicle that may have stopped on the tarmac. - 3.11.5 To see that all entrances to the strip proper are manned and that no unauthorized person comes within this area.
-Normally more than four assistants will be required, and if enclosures are not surrounded by unclimbable fencing there must be course marshals stationed at strategic points between all enclosures and the strip proper. - 3.12 Chief Paddock Marshal: shall be responsible for: - (a) To maintain orderly conduct in the paddock and/or pit area. - (b) To notify competitors to assemble on the dummy grid prior to each heat. - (c) To exclude any unauthorised persons from the paddock and/or pit area. - 3.13 Secretary of the meeting: Duties as detailed in GCR 159. - 3.14 General officials: To be present in a number adequate to control admission to all enclosures, to operate car parking, distribute programs, etc. All officials shall be suitably identified. - 3.15 Technical Consultant: Refer to GCR 167 for duties
+- 3.10 Chief Course Marshal: in accordance with GCR 171 shall be responsible: - 3.10.1 To ensure with the aid of at least four assistants, that the strip surface and marking and protective works are maintained in good order throughout the meeting. - 3.10.2 To ensure that the firefighting equipment is readily available and correctly sited and that his assistants and the Paddock Marshals are familiar with its operation. - 3.10.3 To ensure that the strip cleaning units are sited at suitable points. - 3.10.4 To supervise the removal from the strip of any vehicle that may have stopped on the tarmac. - 3.10.5 To see that all entrances to the strip proper are manned and that no unauthorized person comes within this area.
+Normally more than four assistants will be required, and if enclosures are not surrounded by unclimbable fencing there must be course marshals stationed at strategic points between all enclosures and the strip proper. - 3.11 Chief Paddock Marshal: shall be responsible for: - (a) To maintain orderly conduct in the paddock and/or pit area. - (b) To notify competitors to assemble on the dummy grid prior to each heat. - (c) To exclude any unauthorized persons from the paddock and/or pit area. - 3.12 Secretary of the meeting: Duties as detailed in GCR 159. - 3.13 General officials: To be present in a number adequate to control admission to all enclosures, to operate car parking, distribute programs, etc. All officials shall be suitably identified. - 3.14 Technical Consultant: Refer to GCR 167 for duties.
+Is mandatory at National Championship events.